-Ken Potosnak begins his fourth year under coach Jeff Lebo at East Carolina and his 23rd overall as a Division I assistant coach.
+Ken Potosnak begins his fifth year under coach Jeff Lebo at East Carolina and his 24th overall as a Division I assistant coach.

-Since following Lebo from Auburn to ECU, he has helped the Pirates construct their most successful three-year period in school history.
+Since following Lebo from Auburn to ECU, he has helped the Pirates construct their most successful four-year period in the school Division I history.
 The Pirates have made two postseason appearances, won 20 games for the first time as a Division I institution and captured the 2013 CIT title with Potosnak on the bench.

 Potosnak joined Lebo at Auburn after serving as an assistant basketball coach at South Carolina for three years under former ECU coach Dave Odom from 2005-08, helping guide the Gamecocks to their second consecutive NIT title in 2006.
 Among the players Potosnak coached at South Carolina were future NBA players: Renaldo Blackman (2006 NBA Draft First Round pick), Tarence Kinsey and Brandon Wallace.
 His recruiting efforts resulted in the Gamecocks' landing a top 20 recruiting class in 2006, which featured three-time First-Team All-SEC point guard Devan Downey and 2011 SEC Defensive Player-of-the-Year Sam Muldrow.
 That class claimed a share of the 2009 SEC Eastern Division title, the program's first since 1997.

 Prior to South Carolina, Potosnak was the top assistant at Furman for eight years from 1997-2005.
 His recruiting efforts landed six All-Southern Conference performers, including 2005 SoCon Freshman-of-the-Year Quan Prowell.
 The Paladins made their first SoCon Championship game appearance since 1980 in 2002 with Potosnak assisting.